tomcl/HowToUseGitTJWC/README.md

 ## Centralised Workflow: Cloning a Cloud Repository with Write Access

-The use case here is when you are part of, or lead, a team using a cloud-based Git (e.g. Github) central repository or _repo_.
+The use case here is when you are part of, or lead, a team using a cloud-based Git (e.g. Github) central repository.
 You are expected to **Push** your own commits and manage **Merges**.
 You will be a project contributor with write access.
 This is the simplest Git workflow, which should be understood fully first, but not the usual one.
 For the usual open source case when you contribute without write access - and somone else **Pulls** your commits and manages **Merges** - see [Forking Workflow](#forking-workflow).

 For Git best practice, using *branches*, see [here](#github-branches) after you have mastered the simplest workflow.
 Practically, in many use cases where code is shared, using branches for each individual contribution is a good idea.
 Once you understand the simplest workflow, using branches is no extra effort and has many benefits.

 ### Guide

-Complete copies of project source files, with git history and control, are called **git repositories** (repos). **Github** is one of the many cloud git repository providers, free for public-access projects and commonly used for open source.
+Complete copies of project source files, with git history and control, are called **git repositories**. **Github** is one of the many cloud git repository providers, free for public-access projects and commonly used for open source.
 In order to make contributions to a Github project the *minimum* you need is to clone the project repository into a local git repository on your computer.

 This first section uses only the Git _master_ branch: no more is needed to exercise the important parts of Git functionality.